Bar MPs from serving on boards, becoming Ministers – Analyst

 “The next one we have to work on is the judiciary.
 To entrench the independence of the judiciary from the executive, the authority to appoint members of the Judicial Council from the lower court must remain the preserve of the Judicial Council.
 We should be required to adopt an open and public evaluation process.

-“This will disinsentivise political activism, a situation that is eroding confidence in the judiciary and the very core values – freedom and justice – we don’t need judges to want to catch the eyes of any president any more.
+“This will disincentivise political activism, a situation that is eroding confidence in the judiciary and the very core values – freedom and justice – we don’t need judges to want to catch the eyes of any president anymore.
 That also requires that we have a revision to the constitution of the judicial council itself.